HaminNou/Nourbakhshi-Pourmirzaei-Cowan-2026/README.md

 ## Project Overview

 This is a React-based web application designed for conducting working memory and imagery experiments.
-The application was built using Create React App and features a comprehensive experimental interface.
+The application was built using Create React App and features a comprehensive experimental interface for Experiment 1.

 ## Repository